mazkaaa/react-speech-to-text/README.md

 ## Browser Compatibility

-The Web Speech API has **limited browser support** because it relies on Google's cloud-based speech recognition service.
+The Web Speech API has **limited browser support** because it relies on their web speech API integration (chrome/chromium integrates with Google Cloud Service).
 Here's the current support status:

 | Browser | Support | Notes |
 |---------|---------|-------|